 Interestingly, CMS recently performed a search for the vector-like leptons of the 4321 model \cite{CMS:2022cpe}, finding 2.8$\sigma$ preference for a vector-like lepton with 600 GeV, however the analysis assumes EW production only and maximal couplings to the third generation.
-If $Z'$-assisted production is included, $L_{5}$ with mass at 800 GeV could be a good candidate for the anomaly.
-Furthermore, $L_{4}$ at 600 GeV could also provide a good fit once not maximal couplings are considered, however this requires verification in a dedicated high-$p_{T}$ analysis of the twin Pati-Salam model.
-4321 models with third generation unification at the TeV scale, such as \cite{Cornella:2019hct,Cornella:2021sby}, seem to predict a slightly heavier vector-like lepton, while \cite{DiLuzio:2018zxy} also predicts $L_{5}$ at around 800 GeV but a heavier $L_{4}$.
-If the anomaly persists, a dedicated analysis of the twin Pati-Salam model would be interesting.
-Regarding the sixth vector-like fermions $L_{6}$ and $Q_{6}$, we expect them to have similar masses as $L_{5}$ and $Q_{5}$ to preserve the GIM-like suppression of FCNCs.
-However, $L_{6}$ and $Q_{6}$ only feature feeble couplings with first family fermions, and hence do not fit the characteristics of the CMS analysis.
+If $Z'$-assisted production is included, $L_{5}$ a with mass at 800 GeV could be a good candidate for the anomaly.
+Furthermore, $L_{4}$ at 600 GeV could also provide a good fit once not maximal couplings are considered, however this requires verification in a future dedicated analysis.
+Non-fermiophobic 4321 models, such as \cite{Cornella:2019hct,Cornella:2021sby}, predict a heavier vector-like lepton, while \cite{DiLuzio:2018zxy} also predicts $L_{5}$ at around 800 GeV but a heavier $L_{4}$.
+Regarding the sixth vector-like fermions $L_{6}$ and $Q_{6}$, we expect them to have similar masses as $L_{5}$ and $Q_{5}$ in order to preserve the GIM-like suppression of 1-2 FCNCs, they are feebly coupled to first generation fermions but not to the second or third generation.

-Current bounds on vector-like quarks lie around 1 TeV, however they are usually strongly model dependent, and no specific analysis of the 4321 model vector-like quarks has been performed yet.
-Our vector-like quarks are pair produced through gluon fusion and through the decay of the coloron, which is very likely to be kinematically allowed in the twin Pati-Salam model.
-Their decays leave a large amount of third generation fermions in the final state, see the deep discussion in \cite{DiLuzio:2018zxy}.
-The twin Pati-Salam model naturally predicts light vector-like quarks lying around 1 TeV, which is a feature not present in general 4321 models and could motivate specific collider searches.
+Current bounds on vector-like quarks lie around 1 TeV, however they are usually very model dependent.
+Our vector-like quarks are pair produced through gluon fusion and through the decay of the coloron, which is very likely to be kinematically allowed.
+Their decays leave a large amount of third generation fermions in the final state, following a similar mechanism as the one discussed in \cite{DiLuzio:2018zxy}.
+The twin Pati-Salam model naturally predicts light vector-like quarks with masses around 1 TeV, which is a feature not present in all other 4321 models and could motivate specific searches.